Industry Canada: New Issue on Electromagnetic Wireless Power Transfer (WPT) Devices

-All Wireless Power Transfer (WPT) Devices are now under only one Industry Standard, adding convenience and breaking the previous mold of multiple series, creating an exception form the normal numbering system in Industry Canada’s new Issue 2, of Industry Canada’s RSS-216.
-This issue contains details to determine the category of WPT device.
-These devices are either license-exempt radio apparatus or interference-causing equipment that operate on a no protection, no interference basis.
+All Wireless Power Transfer (WPT) Devices are now under only one Industry Standard, adding convenience and breaking the previous mold of multiple series, creating an exception from the normal numbering system in Industry Canada’s new Issue 2, of Industry Canada’s RSS-216.
+This issue contains details to determine the category of WPT devices.
+These devices are either license-exempt radio apparatus or interference-causing equipment that operate on a no-protection, no interference basis.

 A WPT source is defined as a device that is directly connected (like through a wired connection) to a power source (like a battery or some other source of electrical power or an AC mains) which is capable of wireless power transfer to one or more WPT client devices.
 Whether or not the source and client devices are marketed together as a system, and if the client(s) are intended to operate with other WPT device models, determines whether the WPT system needs to be tested as a system or each source and client need to be tested individually to meet requirements.

-As a FCB designated facility by Industry Canada, HCT America can provide approval, testing and compliance resources via Worldwide Certification Services.
+As an FCB designated facility by Industry Canada, HCT America can provide approval, testing, and compliance resources via Worldwide Certification Services.